 This gives insight into what type of community you’ve cultivated on YouTube.
 If you have viewers but no subscribers, you’re effectively publishing to nobody.
 In those circumstances users will have to search for your video, find it through the ‘Up Next’ panel, or via the recommended page.
 Turning viewers into subscribers means you’re growing your viewer base, your new content will be served to your subscribers via notifications, home page promotion, email, and so on.

 Subscriber Source: This metric shows you exactly where on YouTube your viewers are clicking “Subscribe”.

 This matters because it shows you where your strategy is and isn’t working.
 It will help you determine where you need to evaluate your CTAs and where to invest.

 Impressions: The number of times the video thumbnail was viewed.

-Impressions matter because they are a crystal clear indication of whether or not your video is showing up in searches or as related content.
-They show if your video and the keywords associated are relevant to the topic you’re featuring.
-Impressions can include the same person seeing the thumbnail more than once, we’ll get to unique users soon.
+Impressions matter because they are a crystal clear indication of whether or not your video is showing up in searches, or as related content.
+They explain if your video and related keywords are relevant to the topic you’re featuring.
+It is important to note that Impressions can include the same person seeing the thumbnail more than once.

 Impressions Click-Through-Rate CTR: The percentage of people who saw the thumbnail who clicked through to watch the video.